 Business Analytics & Operations Executive

-Mingke holds a BSc degree in Biology and an MSc degree Cellular and Molecular Biology from Imperial College London.
-She has previously worked as Project Manager at Imperial Consulting Group and Relationship Manager at Kairos Society Europe.
+Mingke holds a BSc degree in Biology and an MSc degree in Cellular and Molecular Biology from Imperial College London.
+She has previously worked as a Project Manager at Imperial Consulting Group and Relationship Manager at Kairos Society Europe.
 She has also undertaken an R&D industrial placement at GSK and an internship at Green Pine Capital Partners.
 In October 2019, Mingke joined Synthace as Business Analytics & Operations Executive.

 “I have been interested in STEM since high school, especially in the complexity of biological systems and ecosystem diversity.
 At university, I had become increasingly interested in new innovations and how biotechnologies could change our society in a way never imagined before.

 Through my placement at GSK, I gained exposure to R&D and the pipeline of drug development.
 It excites me to think about harnessing the power of biology to produce pioneer drugs and to cure complicated diseases.
 I strongly believe that ‘bio and tech will eat the world’".

 Yael Ben Dov, MSc